grilled lemon garlic pork tenderloin

 Internal Temperature For Grilled Pork

 The official recommended internal temperature for pork is 145 followed by a rest.
 But when I tried that, it was really overcooked.
-These natural pork tenderloins are only 1 pound- and by the time the center is up to 145 it’s hot all the way through basically, and the carryover takes it way beyond where it needs to be.
+These natural pork tenderloins are only 1 pound- and by the time the center is up to 145 on an instant read thermometer it’s hot all the way through basically, and the carryover takes it way beyond where it needs to be.
 So I found pulling it at 138 was much better.
 As you can see in the pics, there is only a faint amount of pink.
 If you are at all concerned about the safety of the internal temp, I say do what YOU think is best.

 Let The Pork Rest

 Let the pork rest for 5 to 10 minutes before slicing.
 This allows the proteins to relax, and will ensure that all the juices don’t flow out when you slice it.
+It’s an easy way to make the pork even more delicious.

 What To Serve With Grilled Pork Tenderloin